Do you remember the first novel you ever read, and the impact it had on you?

 I’ve always been a storyteller.
 I enjoy making people laugh or think.
 When I was younger, I loved sitting around a campfire telling ghost stories.
-Being a writer feeds that beast.
+Being a writer is a lot like that.

 My favorite hobby right now is cave diving.
 Strap on some scuba gear and go swimming through a hole in the ground.
 There’s nothing quite like it.
 Unfortunately, there are no good caves in Ohio, so I don’t get to go as often as I would like.

 What I can do in Ohio is fly.
-I’ve been a pilot for over twenty years, and a flight instructor for ten.
+I’ve been a pilot for almost twenty-five years, and a flight instructor for fifteen.
 It’s not as relaxing as diving in a cave, but it has its own therapeutic effects.